-During 2019, the System maintained reliable access to the debt capital markets.
-Investors were attracted by the System's status as a government-sponsored enterprise (GSE), as well as its financial performance and strength.
+During 2020, the System was able to maintain reliable access to the debt capital markets even at the height of unprecedented instability in the global capital markets caused by the COVID-19 pandemic and its effects.
+Investors continued to be strongly attracted by the System's status as a government-sponsored enterprise (GSE) and its financial performance and strength.
+The significant reduction in overall GSE debt available was another incentive for investors to invest in System debt.